 The 400fps arrow speed in the Raptor Pro STR crossbow is largely thanks to the power stroke – with a longer power stroke, the arrow accelerates longer before being shot from the rail.

 I can say from my experience, the Barnett Raptor Pro STR crossbow is the best bow for hunting.
 But for beginners, you may find the batter solution on our other review on the Best Compound Bow for Beginners.
+You may also feel interest to know about the best ladder stand for bowhunting.
+You will find its full of real information from the real user experience.

 Advanced safety features